yh1198015532/inet/tutorials/fingerprint/doc/changing_timer.rst

 .. code-block:: fp

   $ inet_fingerprinttest -m ChangingTimer -a --fingerprint-events='"not name=~removeNonInterferingTransmissions"'
-  . -f omnetpp.ini -c Ethernet -r 0  ... : PASS
   . -f omnetpp.ini -c Wifi -r 0  ... : PASS

 The model is verified.
-The fingerprints can be calculated without filtering, and the .csv file can be updated with the new values. **TODO** details/link to step
+The fingerprints can be calculated without filtering, and the .csv file can be updated with the new values.
+This process is described in more detail in the :doc:`accepting` step.